lsst/rtn-045/index.rst

 defined in the `Rubin Developer's Guide <https://developer.lsst.io/>`_.

-Globally defined functions or classes which are used more than once in a notebook should be defined in the `Introduction`_, but single-use functions or classes can be defined immediately before they are used.
+Globally defined functions or classes which are used more than once in a notebook should be defined in the :ref:`introduction <format-style-notebooks-sections-intro>`, but single-use functions or classes can be defined immediately before they are used.

 `Future work`_ includes creating a package of commonly-used functions in order to avoid users encountering long blocks of code, and help keep notebooks readable.